mkess-ivy/svncrwns-site-v2/_catalog/taylors-barbershop.md

       and the brand colors are black, white, and brown.
 This combination creates a clean, minimal design that allows the lifestyle of the barbershop imagery to make you feel connected.
+  - image-name: "/uploads/taylors-barbershop02.png"
+    image-caption-title: SIMPLE LAYOUT , EASY MANAGEMENT
+    image-caption: 'This website has about 6 pages that are built using components.
+The Squarespace platform is very simple and allows our client to run their store at a small-scale, confidently.
+One of our client’s concerns was: will I be able to change the content with my team?
+Our team was able to create simple templates and an instruction manual to operate the website filled with screenshots and details.  '
+  - image-name: "/uploads/taylors-barbershop03.png"
+    image-caption-title: INCREASE SALES WITH APPOINTMENT SCHEDULING INTEGRATION
+    image-caption: 'This website has about 6 pages that are built using components.
+The Squarespace platform is very simple and allows our client to run their store at a small-scale, confidently.
+One of our client’s concerns was: will I be able to change the content with my team?
+Our team was able to create simple templates and an instruction manual to operate the website filled with screenshots and details.  '
+  - image-name: "/uploads/taylors-barbershop04.png"
+    image-caption-title: E-COMMERCE SHOP FEATURING POMADES & BEARD BUTTERS FOR MENS GROOMING
+    image-caption: 'This website has about 6 pages that are built using components.
+The Squarespace platform is very simple and allows our client to run their store at a small-scale, confidently.
+One of our client’s concerns was: will I be able to change the content with my team?
+Our team was able to create simple templates and an instruction manual to operate the website filled with screenshots and details.  '
 - template: project-links
   block: project-links